crownstone/crownstone-sdk/README.md

 ## <a name="smartphone_libs"></a>Smartphone libraries

-The smartphone libraries can be found at github:
+The smartphone libraries can be found at github.

 - Android
     - [Bluetooth](https://github.com/dobots/bluenet-lib-android) (communication with Crownstones)
-    - Localization (not there yet)
+    - Localization (in development)
 - iOS
-    - Bluetooth (not there yet)
+    - Bluetooth (in development)
-    - Localization (not there yet)
+    - Localization (in development)

 The [Crownstone app](https://github.com/dobots/CrownstoneApp) makes use of these libraries and connects to the REST API as well.
 The Crownstone app can be used as starting point to develop your own stand-alone app.